-Click on whichever section interests you the most and find out how to get to the Bonneville Speedway!
+Click on whichever section interests you the most and find out how to get to the Bonneville Salt Flats!

 Isn't the salt slick?

 One of the things that makes Bonneville unique is that you are racing, at very high speeds, on a natural surface.
-When the– meaning dry and compacted to a hard surface is salt is “good,” meaning dry and well compacted, the traction is similar to that of wet pavement.
+When the salt is “good,” meaning dry and well compacted, the traction is similar to that of wet pavement.
 Other times it can be soft, mushy, rutted and much like riding on dirt or even sand.
 The thing is, it changes from day to day and even hour to hour.
-Much like Forrest Gump’s “Box of Chocolates” you never know what you’re going to get.
+Much like Forrest Gump’s “Box of Chocolates,” you never know what you’re going to get.